ngjunsiang/laymansguide-src/season7/issue081/issue081.md

 **Next issue:** [LMG S7] Issue 82: Multiplayer databases

 > “The action can’t be completed because the file is open.
 Close the file and try again.”

 How often have you run into this error on Windows?

 This makes it difficult for multiple users to work on a file at the same time.
 How do databases work around this?
-Find out in the next issue ;)
+Find out in the next issue!

 **Sometime in the future:** What is: